hbrc-fpga-class/class-material/verilog_tutorial_part1.md

     * used for procedural assignments (rule of thumb for synthesizable)
     * used in __always__ blocks

-In practice blocking vs non-blocking is more for the simulator than for the synthesis tools.
+In practice blocking versus non-blocking is more for the simulator than for the synthesis tools.
 Remember Verilog started as a simulation tool.
 In button_led_reg1.v if you replace the __<=__ with __=__ it will synthesize the same.